Bird & Beehive Removal Services

 Some homeowners may have heard that they can quickly cure a chimney;s bee infestation by simply lighting a fire.
 Unfortunately, that approach can oftentimes do more harm than good.
 If the bees have already moved in, the fire won’t actually encourage them to leave for good, and the heat will only melt the honey down the sides of your chimney, creating a more pronounced and permanent smell that serves to attract more and more bees.

-A Weststar Chimney Sweeps professional can safely remove the beehive and, once it’s removed, install a chimney cap or top-sealing damper.
-Installing a chimney cap or top-sealing damper will keep the bees from coming back and making a new hive inside your chimney.
+A Weststar Chimney Sweeps professional can safely remove the beehive and, once it’s removed, install a top-sealing damper.
+Installing a top-sealing damper will keep the bees from coming back and making a new hive inside your chimney.
 Dampers and caps are available in a number of different styles, so you’re bound to find one that meets your needs and desires.

 If you have bees or birds living in your chimney, call Weststar Chimney Sweeps!
 We can safely remove their hives or nests, and prevent them from returning in the future.